 - +32 (0)2 629 1872

 Ir. arch.
-Stijn Brancart (°1990) is a PhD researcher at the Architectural Engineering Lab of the Vrije Universiteit Brussel (VUB).
+Stijn Brancart (°1990) is a researcher at the Architectural Engineering Lab of the Vrije Universiteit Brussel (VUB).
 He obtained his master's degree in Architectural Engineering at the VUB in 2013.
 Later that year he started a PhD research under supervision of prof. dr. ir. arch.
 Niels De Temmerman and prof. dr. ir. arch.
 Lars De Laet.
-This research focuses on the development of new kinematic systems for transformable structures based on the principle of active bending, i.e. structural, elastic bending.
+This PhD research focused on the development of new kinematic systems for transformable structures based on the principle of active bending, i.e. structural, elastic bending and was finalised in 2018.
 For this research Stijn received a PhD grant from the Agency for Innovation by Science and Technology (IWT) in 2014.

 Rapidly assembled systems with flexible components: a dialogue between active-bending and transformability